Media forecasting

 Phase 1.
 The layout

-We started by exploring structural variations for how to present simulations.
 It was clear that before any forecasting could happen, the user had to select a media plan and apply the relevant filters to see the campaign groups.

 Since media plans could contain dozens of groups, we defaulted to a collapsed view for all of them except the first one.
 To maintain visibility without overwhelming the UI, we still displayed key values in the collapsed state but without the forecast curve.
 This allowed users to quickly focus, while letting them expand groups for deeper exploration only when needed.